 Since the game is set in Eora, the world from the Pillars of Eternity games, perhaps it would make more sense to look at the PIllars of Eternity release schedule instead.
 The first game came out in 2015, and the second came out in 2018, suggesting that we could get another one in 2021.
 However, Avowed doesn't seem to be a direct sequel to Pillars of Eternity II, and since it requires a totally different gameplay engine (real-time first person gameplay instead of real-time-with-pause isometric), three years could be optimistic.

-For the moment, let's say that Avowed could come out in late 2021, or sometime in 2022.
-We'll know for sure once Obsidian knows for sure.
+For the moment, let's say that Avowed could be out in 2022, or later.

 In case you missed the Avowed trailer at the July event, here it is once again: